kabirpatel1/tesla-enterprise-systems-process-redesign/README.md

 ## Next Steps & Limitations

 **Limitations:**
-- This analysis is based on publicly available information about Tesla's operations — internal process data and actual system configuration details were not accessible
+- This analysis is based on publicly available information about Tesla's operations.
+Internal process data and actual system configuration details were not accessible
 - The TO-BE process assumes supplier willingness to adopt the collaboration platform, which would require change management and onboarding
 - Implementation costs and integration complexity with existing SAP modules were not modelled